vrunda2005/WOC-2024/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Please ensure the following before submitting the PR:
 - [ ] I have read the `CODE_OF_CONDUCT.md` file and followed it's guidlines.
 - [ ] I have followed the design specified in the Figma file (if applicable).
-- [ ] I have run the code and confirmed there are no runtime errors.
-- [ ] I have added appropriate tests or documentation where necessary.

 ---